rohansh2017/ASLTranslator/README.md

 ## 📌 Project Overview

 This project is a real-time American Sign Language (ASL) Alphabet Translator that uses a webcam to recognize hand gestures and translate them into corresponding letters.
 It leverages MediaPipe Hands for hand tracking and TensorFlow for gesture classification.
+This is essentially my first foray into a larger-scale project, and I really want to take the time to develop this in the future.

 ## 🚀 Features